kevikoech/blender_addon_tutorial/readme.rst

 * Familiarity with the basics of working in Blender.

-* Know how to run a script in blenders text editor (as documented in the quick-start)
+* Know how to run a script in Blender's text editor (as documented in the quick-start)

 * Have an understanding of Python primitive types (int, boolean, string, list, tuple, dictionary, and set).